Executive Summary

 Registration Process

-Letter of Authorization (LoA) issued by the manufacturer, legalized by the Indonesian Embassy and a notary public in the U.S. and valid for at least five (5) years
+• Letter of Authorization (LoA) issued by the manufacturer, legalized by the Indonesian Embassy and notary public in the U.S. and valid for at least five (5) years.

-Manual (instructions for use), which will be translated into the Indonesian language
+• Manual Book (instruction for use), which will be translated into the Indonesian language

 Reimbursement

-The MoH is responsible for all procedures related to reimbursement.
-Thus, those covered by some form of public healthcare insurance can access healthcare services without financial trouble.
-In fact, public sector hospitals and other public healthcare facilities provide services either at a subsidized rate or free of charge.
+Indonesia’s Ministry of Health (MOH) is responsible for all procedures related to reimbursement.
+Thus, those covered by public healthcare insurance can access healthcare services without financial trouble.
+Public sector hospitals and other public healthcare facilities provide services either at a subsidized rate or free of charge.

 Private and other public healthcare schemes reimburse hospitals on a fee-for-service basis.
-Negotiations between the insurance provider and healthcare service provider play a great role in determining the degree of reimbursement.
-Insurance providers reimburse the cost of hospital drugs of their members, only if drugs prescribed are listed in the insurer’s forms.
+Negotiations between the insurance provider and healthcare service provider play a significant role in determining the degree of reimbursement.
+Insurance providers only reimburse the cost of hospital drugs for their members if the prescribed drugs are listed in the insurer’s forms.
 Various public and private health insurance schemes use forms of their own.
-All these forms are in line with the National List of Essential Medicine (NLEM).
+These forms align with the National List of Essential Medicines (NLEM).

 Under JKN, all existing insurance schemes will be merged.
 The biggest challenge in the path of JKN is the gap between the healthcare benefits covered by the plan and the actual healthcare services available in the country.